-- Firms A and B are located at the extreme of a segment of lenght 1. - Consumers are uniformly distributed along the segment and incur linear transport cost tx. - ► A and B sell two products 1 and 2. - Consumers have the same willingness to pay for each good, denoted H. - Unless they receive an ad (catalog, leaflet,...), consumers are uninformed about prices but make rational expectations about prices. - ► Each firm can choose to advertise one or two goods.
-Advertising costs F and vehicles the information about a product's price to all consumers. - ► We exclude that a consumer visit both stores. () +
+- Firms A and B are located at the extreme of a segment of lenght 1. - Consumers are uniformly distributed along the segment and incur linear transport cost tx. - ► A and B sell two products 1 and 2. - Consumers have the same willingness to pay for each good, denoted Н. - ▶ Unless they receive an ad (catalog, leaflet,...), consumers are uninformed about prices but make rational expectations about prices. - ► Each firm can choose to advertise one or two goods.
+Advertising costs F and vehicles the information about a product's price to all consumers. - We exclude that a consumer visit both stores, this is a symplifying assumption and in the paper they look at all cases! = 999